jakopako/phishapp/README.md

 classification part is disabled by default in the webapp because it uses quite some resources and doesn't work that well.
 To enable it the environment variable `ENABLE_SCREENSHOTS` has to be set.

+To see a complete list of API endpoints checkout the /doc

 ## Screenshot classification

 The `ScreenshotDetector` attempts to classify screenshots of websites according to the brand they